 Stalin’s Summer Residence

-One of the most atmospheric rooms in the house is probably the former study.
-Here a realistic wax figure of Joseph Stalin sits behind the desk.
-On it you can still see the phone he used, as well as a desk set the leader received as a gift from Mao Zedong.
-The room also has a photo stand which shows pictures of his daughter and important historical moments.
+One of the most atmospheric rooms in the house is the study.
+Here, a realistic wax figure of Joseph Stalin sits behind the desk, on which you’ll see the original telephone he used along with a desk set the former leader received as a gift from Mao Zedong.
+Photos show pictures of his daughter alongside important historical moments.

-, guests will be less than an hour drive from Stalin’s famous summer house, surrounded by green groves.
-Drive north-east up the coast and into the Khostinsky District.
-It is also possible to combine a visit here with other attractions, such as the Sochi Discovery World Aquarium
+When staying at Radisson Blu Paradise Resort & Spa in Sochi, you will be less than an hour's drive from this famous summer house.
+It is also possible to combine a visit here with other nearby attractions, such as the Discovery World Aquarium.